 A VP, Insider Threat Manager at one of the major, top five largest U.S. banks has contributed to this post.

-As insider threat related incidents have been recognized as one of the costliest and damaging data breaches, every organization should include an insider threat program as part of their overall cybersecurity strategy.
+As insider threat-related incidents have been recognized as some of the costliest and damaging of data breaches, every organization should include an insider threat program as part of their overall cybersecurity strategy.

-Giving employees access to company resources is unavoidable to conduct business.
-Meanwhile, access to those resources also puts the company at potential risk.
+Giving employees access to company resources is unavoidable to conduct business, but access to those resources also puts the company at potential risk.
 It is the manner in which this access is given, monitored and taken away (if necessary) that determines how secure the company is.

 Controls such as firewalls, IDS/IPS, WAF, and so on have served companies well in hardening the perimeter and keeping people out who should not be there.
 The inconvenient reality is that beneath that hardened exterior lies a mass of disparate applications designed around connectivity not security, hybrid-cloud environments, and devices used for both personal and business uses.
 Despite having controls to secure the perimeter, it is becoming increasingly difficult to determine where that perimeter is.
 At best, the perimeter is a dotted line - making the company harder to protect.